 I love to teach people how to create fabulous floral designs!
 I trained with Anne Patrick, of the Constance Spry School in London England.
 She founded the Home Floral Design Program at Filoli, a National Trust for Historic Preservation site, which I co-led for 8 years.
 I now teach classes at the Elizabeth F. Gamble Garden Center in Palo Alto, California.

 Floral design education is important to me and in 2018 I earned my European Master Certification (EMC) in Brugge, Belgium.
-Currently, I am a student in the Sogetsu school of Ikebana and I enjoy incorporating eastern and western design principles into my work.
+I hold a Teacher's Diploma in the Sogetsu school of Ikebana and I enjoy incorporating eastern and western design principles into my work.

 In addition to teaching classes I design floral arrangements for Gamble Garden and I exhibit at the deYoung Museum's Bouquets to Art, and other Bay Area venues.
 In my designs I prefer to use seasonal and domestically grown material with an emphasis on the beauty of California grown floriculture.